NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 There are many labels that can be used for a taxonomy, any and all can be changed here.

-Scroll down using the plugin to see them all.
+Scroll down the page using the plugin to see them all.

+The plugin uses core WordPress default values.
+These depend on whether the taxonomy is hierarchical (Category) or not (Tag).

+When creating a non-hierarchical taxonomy, it is recommended to set the hierarchical value to False on the main tab (the labels appear as Category type) and save the taxonomy.

+Then modify the taxonomy.
+Tha labels will appear as Tag type and can be modified appropriately.

 ## Rewrite URL